yasakei/neutron/docs/modules/async_module.md

 ### `async.sleep(milliseconds)`

-Pauses execution for the specified number of milliseconds without blocking the main thread.
+Pauses execution for the specified number of milliseconds.

+>[!NOTE]
+> Currently, this function holds the VM lock during sleep to ensure thread safety, which means it will block other Neutron threads from executing bytecode.

 **Parameters:**
 - `milliseconds` - Number of milliseconds to sleep